 - 1.1 Whilst at University all students should be able to study and perform to the best of their ability, in a safe and comfortable environment.
 The reality of University life means that students not only work but also often live in close proximity to each other.
 While many students find studying and living in such an environment manageable and enjoyable, others can find it more challenging.
 This policy and procedure aims to support students to achieve their potential when there are concerns about their fitness to study.
 The policy may be applied after the point that the contractual relationship with the student is formed or in preparation for a student's arrival.
 The three supportive stages of this procedure are included in Appendix 1. - 1.2 The term 'fitness to study' as used in this policy and related procedure relates to the entire student experience, and not just a student's ability to engage with their studies.
-For example, the University expects its students to be able to live independently and in harmony with others, and not conduct themselves in a way which has an adverse impact on those around them.
-This procedure is not designed to address academic performance or issues relating to attendance or individual mitigating circumstances. - 1.3 Similarly, a student's fitness to study may be questioned if health problems are disrupting their own studies or the studies of others, or result in unreasonable demands/adjustments being placed on staff or other students.
+For example, the University expects its students to be able to live independently and in harmony with others, and not conduct themselves in a way that has an adverse impact on those around them.
+This procedure is not designed to address academic performance or issues relating to attendance or individual mitigating circumstances.
+However, it is recognised that these areas are often impacted when students are not fit to study. - 1.3 Similarly, a student's fitness to study may be questioned if health problems are disrupting their studies, or the studies of others, or result in unreasonable demands/adjustments being placed on staff or other students.
 In addition, the University is bound by health and safety legislation and has a duty of care to its community.
-It is obliged to take action if a student presents a risk to themselves or to others. - 1.4 The level of risk posed by a student will be measured through the use of a risk assessment process, utilised throughout the procedure, to provide a consistent means of assessing the risk to the student, other individuals and the University.
-This process will be led by managers in Student Support Services working in close collaboration with department staff and Wellbeing staff. - 1.5 As a general rule this procedure is only intended for use in cases where the behaviour, disruption or risk presented by the student is perceived to be of a serious or potentially serious nature, particularly if the student seems unaware that their behaviour is inappropriate or is unprepared to engage in a discussion on the issue. - 1.6 In order to maintain and enhance the University community, students need to conform to certain standards of behaviour, and the University has a Student Code of Conduct and Student Disciplinary Regulations in place to manage situations that involve students whose behaviour falls outside these standards.
+It is obliged to take action if a student presents a risk to themselves or to others. - 1.4 The level of risk posed by a current or prospective student will be measured through the use of a risk assessment process, utilised throughout the procedure, to provide a consistent means of assessing the risk to the student, other individuals and the University.
+This process will be led by managers and officers in Student Support Services working in close collaboration with department staff and Wellbeing staff. - 1.5 As a general rule this procedure is only intended for use in cases where the behaviour, disruption or risk presented by the student is perceived to be of a serious or potentially serious nature, particularly if the student seems unaware that their behaviour is inappropriate or is unprepared to engage in a discussion on the issue.
+Where concerns are raised about a prospective student that are sufficient to indicate a potential risk to themselves or others within the University community following enrolment, the University may initiate the fitness to study process to ensure the student will be fit to join the University.

+In order to maintain and enhance the University community, students need to conform to certain standards of behaviour, and the University has a Student Code of Conduct and Student Disciplinary Regulations in place to manage situations that involve students whose behaviour falls outside these standards.
 However, it is recognised that the cause of misconduct may include issues relating to a student's health and general wellbeing, where disciplinary action may not always be appropriate and this policy and procedure may be applied.
 The decision is made by Support Service Managers in consultation with Disciplinary Officers.